 Most children are ready between 18 and 30 months, with the average falling around 24 to 27 months.
 The best age for your child is when they show consistent readiness signs, not a specific number on the calendar.

-How long does potty training take?
+How long will potty training take?

 For children who are genuinely ready, daytime training typically takes two to four weeks of consistent practice.
 Nighttime dryness may take several additional months.
 Every child’s timeline is different.